 For the purpose of ease of explanation, let’s say that we want to learn Japanese from scratch.

 Let’s start with the most common of all social media platforms.
 Our Facebook newsfeed shows us posts from all the pages we follow and the people we befriend.

 The right choice of pages can thus change your newsfeed from being filled with cat videos and jokes to one that’s abundant with language learning material.

 More advanced learners can help us solve our small problems.
 Many of our doubts have already been solved in some groups.
-Also, because a lot of the messages will be in Spanish, you will be forced to beef up your vocabulary to understand them.
+Also, because a lot of the messages will be in Japanese, you will be forced to beef up your vocabulary to understand them.

 Being the most popular instant messaging app, Whatsapp enjoys the distinction of having a lot of users worldwide.
 Some of the Facebook groups choose to have Whatsapp groups.
 I know, it sounds scary.
 Sharing your number with hundreds of strangers?
 That’s outrageous!

 However, there is no need to worry.
 Many of these groups have strict rules regarding conduct.
 No insulting messages, no member can contact another without permission of the group, there are no stupid forwards.
 Guilty members are expelled.
 What this shows is that language learning groups are usually no-nonsense communities with serious students.
 Your group might also have a “Spanish only” rule.
 This forces you to use Google Translator and type in your thoughts.
 If what you say is wrong, there are many people willing to correct you.
 Note your mistakes.

 Whatsapp gives you the opportunity to have a tutor at hand.

 Have a doubt?
 Ask it on the group or privately message a native speaker, if they don’t mind.
 Trust me, all your problems will get solved very quickly.